tgirke/rcf/pages/manuals/manuals_linux-cluster_terminalIDE.md

 ## For Bash, Python and other languages

+### Overview

+For languages other than R one can use the [vimcmdline](https://github.com/jalvesaq/vimcmdline) plugin for nvim (or vim).
+Supported languages include Bash, Python, Golang, Haskell, JavaScript, Julia, Jupyter, Lisp, Macaulay2, Matlab, Prolog, Ruby, and Sage.
+The nvim terminal also colorizes the output, as in the screenshot below, where different colors are used for general output, positive and negative numbers, and the prompt line.

 <center><img title="vimcmdline" src="https://cloud.githubusercontent.com/assets/891655/7090493/5fba2426-df71-11e4-8eb8-f17668d9361a.png" ></center>
 <center>vimcmdline</center>

-For other languages, such as Bash, Python and Ruby, one can use the [vimcmdline](https://github.com/jalvesaq/vimcmdline) plugin for nvim (or vim).
+### Install

 To install it, one needs to copy from the `vimcmdline` resository the directories `ftplugin`, `plugin` and `syntax` and their files to `~/.config/nvim/`.
 For user accounts of UCR’s HPCC, the above install script `install_nvimRtmux` includes the install of `vimcmdline` (since 09-Jun-18).

+### Usage

 The usage of `vimcmdline` is very similar to `nvim-R`.
 To start a connected terminal session, one opens with nvim a code file with the extension of a given language (_e.g._ `*.sh` for Bash or `*.py` for Python),